-There are many dangerous and unpredictable effects associated with abusing prescription drugs including addiction, overdose and death.
+There are many dangerous and unpredictable effects associated with misusing prescription drugs including addiction, overdose and death.
 As with other medications, even when used as directed, opioids may have negative effects.

 Short-term effects of using opioids may include: